Underwater basket weaving

-In weaving willow baskets, a trough of water is needed in which to soak the dried willow rods.
-They are then left to stand until pliable and ready to be used in weaving.
-The weaving is, however, usually not done under water (see counterexample below).
-An issue of The American Philatelist from 1956 refers to the village of Stebbins, Alaska where "Underwater basket weaving is the principal industry of the employables among the 94 Eskimos here.
-By way of explanation – the native reeds used in this form of basketry are soaked in water and the weavers create their handiwork with their hands and raw materials completely submerged in water throughout the process of manufacture".

 Early use

 The phrase in its pejorative sense has been used since at least the mid-1950s.
 According to a 1953 article in the Boston Globe on "Hepster Lingo", "Any snap course in school is 'underwater basket weaving.
 In a letter to the editor of the Los Angeles Times in 1956, a correspondent bemoaned an alleged decline in academic standards among college football programs and mentioned "majoring in underwater basket weaving, or the preparation and serving of smorgasbord, or, particularly at Berkeley, the combined course of anatomy and panty-raiding".
 The following year, an article in the National Review mentioned that "the bored students in the educationists' courses call those dreary subjects 'underwater basket-weaving courses, and another year on a newspaper column noted that "One seaside university is bowing to the stern educational demands of the times by eliminating its popular course in underwater basket weaving".
 An article in the Daily Collegian at Penn State University in 1961 refers to a parody in which "a typical Miami coed majoring in underwater basket weaving was interviewed".
 An article from 1976 refers to football players so dumb that they had to take underwater basket weaving, and another 1976 article refers to underwater basket-weaving as "an old old family joke".